 Find(), Find_Next() Method Example

-First, let us look at the traditional way to look up several data values for a given key variable.
-I want to look up every transaction that each of the customers in the Customers data set have made.
+First, let us look at the traditional way to lookup several data values for a given key variable.
+I want to look up every transaction that each of the customers in the Customers data set has made.
 Therefore, I want to lookup (possibly) several data values from Transactions for each customer.

 data FindFindNext(drop=rc); if 0 then set Transactions; if _N_=1 then do; declare hash h(dataset:"Transactions", multidata:"Y"); h.definekey("CustID"); h.definedata("Quantity"); h.definedone(); end; set Customers; do rc=h.find() by 0 while (rc=0); output; rc=h.find_next(); end; run;